 Some recent studies on altmetrics have pointed that altmetrics correlate with citations in different degrees (Banshal et al., 2021; Costas et al., 2015b; Eysenbach, 2011; Haustein et al., 2014; Peoples et al., 2016; Shema et al., 2014; Thelwall, 2018; Thelwall & Nevill, 2018).
 Given that the distribution of citations has been observed to follow Power Laws, it would be very interesting to analyse if such patterns also exist for altmetrics.
 However, the altmetric data distributions are not analysed in detail with respect to existence of power laws.
 In fact, there are very few studies that tried to analyse the distributional characteristics of altmetrics.
 Costas et al. (2016) studied distribution patterns of citations and altmetrics (Mendeley reads, tweets, blogs) and found that twitter and blog mentions are extremely skewed distributions.
 They observed that it was largely caused by a large share of publications without any mentions on these platforms.
 Though some other studies have indicated that altmetrics are skewed in nature (Thelwall & Nevill, 2018; Thelwall & Wilson, 2016), not much is known about the various statistical properties of altmetrics.
 Given the knowledge that altmetric distributions are skewed, it becomes more important to analyse and see if they follow Power Laws, and/ or fit to some other data distributions.
 This paper, therefore, attempts to do a systematic empirical analysis of existence of Power Laws in altmetrics and understand its type/ nature.
 Towards this end, we first survey some existing related studies on Power Laws and thereafter present the key research questions explored in our work.

-2. Related Work
+2,.
+Related Work

 Power Law properties are ubiquitous in various natural and man-made systems in the sense that Power laws are often seen to appear in large, interconnected and self-organising systems.
 It involves properties like its scale free nature which appears to be universal (Crawford, 2020).
 Because of this it has applications in various domains like Physics (e.g. sandpile avalanches), Economics, Linguistics, Biology (e.g. species extinction), Finance, Information and Computer Science, Geology, Social Science, Astronomy etc (Clauset et al., 2009; Newman, 2005).
 A lot of studies have been done regarding the emergence of Power Laws in diverse fields.
 Power Laws help in explaining various phenomena of Science (Mitzenmacher, 2004), Economics (Gabaix, 2009, 2016), Financial Time series (Bouchaud, 2001), and also network topologies (Faloutsos et al., 1999).
 The statistics for number of visitors to sites of the World Wide Web was measured and the distribution of visitors per site observed, and it approximated a Power Law (Adamic, 2000; Adamic & Huberman, 2001).
 There is a long list available as a proof of occurrence of Power Laws in various disciplines.
 Some of them mentioned in Newman (2005) are- word frequency count in texts, citations of scientific papers, web hits, copies of books sold, telephone calls, magnitude of earthquakes, diameter of moon craters, intensity of solar flares, intensity of wars, wealth of the richest people, frequencies of family names, population of cities and so on.
 Beyond the scale free properties, another probable reason of the ubiquitous existence power law might be the existence of exponential growth in any observed domain (Reed & Hughes, 2002).